Havana Daydreamin': Songs

 Most of the songs on the album were written or co-written by Buffett, two with his future wife, Jane Slagsvol.
 Other songs include "Big Rig" written by Coral Reefer Greg "Fingers" Taylor and "This Hotel Room" by Steve Goodman (who also co-wrote "Woman Goin' Crazy on Caroline Street" with Buffett).
 The album also contains a remake of Jesse Winchester's "Defying Gravity," the first of several Winchester songs Buffett would record over his career.
 None of the songs on the album have been played regularly at Buffett's live concerts since the 1970s.

-A different version of "The Captain and the Kid" was originally released in 1970 on Down to Earth and yet another on 2002's Meet Me in Margaritaville: The Ultimate Collection making it (with "In the Shelter") one of only two Buffett songs with three different studio versions.
+A different version of "The Captain and the Kid" was originally released in 1970 on Down to Earth, with another on 2003's Meet Me in Margaritaville: The Ultimate Collection, and one more on 2020's Songs You Don't Know by Heart, making it the most re-recorded Buffett song.

 For pacing purposes, the second verse of "Woman Going Crazy on Caroline Street" was cut on the single release.